 or campground, and the Ranger station is on a road not suited to caravans.
 A large flat clearing in a woodland setting beside

-Marlong Creek and some small permanent rock holes.
-Pit toilet, non potable water from a tank and communal fire rings to
+Marlong Creek which has some small permanent waterholes.
+Pit toilet, non potable water from a tank and communal

-be used only when fire safe.
-Small, silenced, portable 1000 watt generators are permitted in daylight hours only and with other
+fire rings to be used only when fire safe.
+Small, silenced, portable 1000 watt generators are permitted in daylight hours only

-campers' consent.
-Drives and walks, Aboriginal rock paintings, sandstone formations, views from top of plateau and bushranger
+and with other campers' consent.
+Drives and walks, Aboriginal rock paintings, sandstone formations, views from top of plateau